How do you pay tax if you’re self employed in the UK (2024/5)?

 You use the car to drive to client appointments and shoot locations.
 But you also use it for family trips.

-In this case, the car has both a business and a personal use, so you can’t claim the full purchase price and all the running costs as a business expense.
+In this case, the car is used for both business and personal purposes, so you can’t claim the full purchase price and all the running costs as a business expense.
 You’ll need to work out the business proportion of the expense.

 To do this: